bdwilliams/vagrant-base-lamp/README.md

 $ git submodule update
 ```

-### Vhost Configuration
+### Virtual Host Docroot Configuration

-	You will then need to "cd project/www" and place any code directories that will be configured as vhosts.
+You will then need to place any code that will be configured as vhosts in the www/ directory.
+(Example: www/yourhost/).

 ### SQL Configuration